MarceloGms/Googol-webApp/README.md

 ### Run Web App (Meta 2)

-- Open a terminal (or multiple terminals for multiple clients).
+- Open a terminal.
 - Navigate to the primary directory (googol).
-- Run the command for each client: `make web`
+- Run the command: `make web`
+- Open your browser on `localhost:8080`

 ### Final considerations